advancedconcepts/opython/README.md

 ## Installation

-- under macOS there is always a system-wide installation of Python available, under Windows you must install Python from https://www.python.org/downloads/windows/ : oPython needs a 2.7+ version, not a 3.X version
+- under macOS there is always a system-wide installation of Python available, under Windows you must install Python from https://www.python.org/downloads/windows/ :
+	- oPython needs a 2.7+ version
+	- oPython3 a 3.X version
-- Copy the oPython XCOMP into the corresponding XCOMP folder of Omnis Studio.
+- Copy the oPython or oPython3 XCOMP into the corresponding XCOMP folder of Omnis Studio.
 - The `src/omnis.py` file belongs to the site-packages folder in your python home.
-(On macOS for the built-in Python this is in `/Library/Python/2.7/site-packages`, on Windows eg in the C:/Python27/Lib/site-packages folder)
+(For Python 2.7 eg on macOS for the built-in Python this is in `/Library/Python/2.7/site-packages`, on Windows eg in the C:/Python27/Lib/site-packages folder)

 ## Reference